albmarino/Meta-analysis_scripts/README.md

 ```

 The same workflow was repeated to join tetrapods to Actinopteri, Mollusca to Insecta, and finally vertebrates to protostomes.
-With the full tree topology and the full gene alignments, 50 top-shared genes were chosen to recompute branch lengths:
+With the full tree topology and the full gene alignments, 50 top-shared genes were chosen to recompute branch lengths and obtain `FULLTREE_brlengths_rooted.treefile`:
 ```
 grep '>' fulltree*AA.fasta | cut -d: -f2 | sort -u | sed 's/>//' > list_esp.txt
 ls fulltree*AA.fasta > list_file.txt